 Preheat oven to 300 degree F.

 In a large bowl add egg and maple extract and beat well.
+Add in butter and mix again.

 In another bowl mix together the almond flour, coconut flour, Pyure sweetener and baking powder.